kherge/xml.specification/README.md

 continues down the left side instead taking up the full width of the page.
 You may also notice that page breaks do not work properly after the title page.

+### Tools

+### `fix-ids.pl`

+As you write your specification, you may need to re-arrange some use cases or requirements.
+Going back and renumbering everything can become a real pain!
+To avoid doing this, leave all of the numbers alone and then run `fix-ids.pl`.

+    tools/fix-ids.pl mySpec.xml

+### `validate.sh`

+If you want to ensure that your specification will render correctly, you will want to occassionally validate your XML document and fix any changes that you may encounter.
+To find problems, run the `validate.sh` tool.

+    tools/validate.sh mySpec.xml

 License
 -------